Updated (1st April 2017) – PPF rates have been revised to 7.9%

 You spend on products that are facing higher price hikes.
 So your personal inflation might be 10% and not what RBI tells you.

-So its possible that even with 8+ percent rate given by PPF, you are not getting any real returns.
+So its possible that even with about 8% given by PPF, you are not getting any real returns.

 You might feel that if that is the case, why not go for products that are known to given higher average returns (ofcourse with short-term volatility) like equity mutual funds.